adcimon/cheatsheets/webrtc/README.md

 [Interactive Connectivity Establishment (ICE)](https://en.wikipedia.org/wiki/Interactive_Connectivity_Establishment) is a protocol for [Network Address Translator (NAT)](https://en.wikipedia.org/wiki/Network_address_translation) traversal used in computer networking to find ways for two computers to talk to each other as directly as possible in peer-to-peer networking.

-In a real world scenario, establishing a connection between 2 peers using ICE has the following steps:
+In a real world scenario, establishing a WebRTC connection between 2 peers, caller and callee, using ICE has the following steps:

 **1. Address discovery**